bhagyashree2807/PX4-user_guide/en/peripherals/README.md

 # Peripherals

-This section contains topics related to external sensors and other optional peripheral hardware that can be _connected to a flight controller_.
+This section contains topics related to external sensors and other optional peripheral hardware that can be _connected to a flight controller. make px4_sitl jmavsim